H. Pylori & low Stomach Acid

 broccoli sprouts, suggesting that H. Pylori activity is reduced, but the bacteria is not eradicated.

 Most patients who don't produce enough stomach acid will continue to experience problems, even if antibiotic

 treatments - or any "natural remedies" - have successfully killed the bug, but not everyone necessarily always

 suffers from "heartburn"- like symptoms, or bloating.

-allergies, asthma, non-specific aches and pains, osteoarthritis, osteoporosis and other calcium metabolism-
+Vitamin B12, allergies, asthma, non-specific aches and pains, osteoarthritis, osteoporosis and other calcium

-impaired problems -- all the way to various cancers.
-Many of these complaints are rectifiable by normalizing
+metabolism-impaired problems -- all the way to various cancers.
+Many of these complaints are rectifiable by

-stomach acid, and from personal clinical observation, I am convinced that even several non-gastric types of
+normalizing stomach acid, and from personal clinical observation, I am convinced that even some non-gastric

 To help the symptoms, or until any of several possible causes for low stomach acid are resolved, a digestive